danaesavi/micd-influencer-content-twitter/README.md

 - split: (str) the split that it belongs to (train/dev/test)

 Tweets were retrieved in August 2021 via the Academic Twitter API.

-For research purposes you can contact us danaesavi@gmail.com
+For research purposes, you can get access to the full dataset by filling out [this form](https://forms.gle/7G4EmkRp1X2sZR1v8)